-Figure 5.
-Evolution of the weekly relative frequency of SARS-CoV-2 lineages in each Health Region, between ISO weeks 14 (4-10 April) and 19 (9-15 May), 2022.
-The plots highlight the BA.1 (including its sublineage BA.1.1), BA.2 sub-lineages with relative frequency \geq 1% in at least one Region in week 15 (sampling closed), BA.3 and BA.5 (all classified as Omicron by WHO).
+Figure 4.
+Evolution of the weekly relative frequency of SARS-CoV-2 lineages in each Health Region, between ISO weeks 14 (4-10 April) and 20 (16-22 May), 2022.
+The plots highlight the BA.1 (including its sublineage BA.1.1), BA.2 sub-lineages with relative frequency \geq 1% in at least one Region in week 15 (sampling closed), BA.3, BA.4 and BA.5 (all classified as Omicron by WHO).
 BA.1.1 = BA.1.1 and sub-lineages; BA.1 = BA.1 and sub-lineages (with exception of BA.1.1 and descendent sub-lineages).

-It is expected that the frequencies presented for the last week under analysis (ISO week 19) might change in the next report, given that some data from that period is still being processed.
+It is expected that the frequencies presented for the last week under analysis (ISO week 20) might change in the next report, given that some data from that period is still being processed.
+Of note, as of the date of publication of this report, no sequences from ISO week 20 were available from the Autonomous Region of Madeira.